Optima Safety and Security Platform Overview

 Automotive electronic device verification is the most rigorous and extreme of any semiconductor verification process today.

-Random verification involves injecting faults into a design to demonstrate that normal functionality is extremely unlikely to be disrupted.
+Random verification involves injecting faults into a design.
+It is done to demonstrate that normal functionality is extremely unlikely to be disrupted.
 There are multiple fault types that need to be considered, such as transient faults (soft errors), stuck at faults (hard errors), and others.
 Faults are classified by the danger they may pose as well as other factors.
 The different sections of the design in which the faults may occur are also important (for example, memories versus logic flip-flops, etc.).
-Various verification approaches are required for these different fault types, and these approaches are generally based on fault simulation as a mechanism to analyze fault effects.
+Various verification approaches are required for these different fault types.
+Furthermore, these approaches are generally based on fault simulation as a mechanism to analyze fault effects.

 Traditional fault simulation has proven woefully inadequate to meet the performance demands of automotive safety analysis.
 Originally designed to meet the needs of semiconductor manufacturing test analysis, these tools use technology typically 30 years old and designed for a different purpose.
-Optima is targeting this issue directly with its Optima Safety Platform.
+Optima is targeting this issue directly with its products from the Optima Safety and Security Platform.

-The Optima Safety Platform (OSP) today consists of three overall solutions that provide self-contained apps for different fault analysis phases.
+The Optima Safety and Security Platform (OSSP) today consists of four overall products that provide self-contained apps for different fault analysis phases.
 These are driven from Optima’s core technology, the Fault Injection Engine (FIE™).
-The OSP dramatically improves analysis performance by orders of magnitude, and this has made new analysis functions possible that demonstrate clear adherence to the ISO 26262 standard in a fraction of the previous time, while also simplifying the verification process and increasing device quality.
+Above all, the OSP dramatically improves analysis performance by orders of magnitude.
+This has made new analysis functions possible.
+That demonstrate clear adherence to the ISO 26262 standard in a fraction of the previous time.
+Meanwhile, also simplifying the verification process and increasing device quality.

 Optima’s FIE uses a different approach to fault analysis that provides the exact same data without the associated runtime overhead.
-In benchmarks, this solution has been proven to complete very large fault simulation runs orders of magnitude faster than the nearest competitor, dramatically changing the dynamics of the entire Random verification process.
-Months can be shaved off of development schedules, often at a point where time-to-market pressures are extreme.
+In benchmarks, this solution has been proven to complete very large fault simulation runs orders of magnitude faster than the nearest competitor.
+This dramatically changes the dynamics of the entire Random verification process.
+As a result, months can be shaved off of development schedules, often at a point where time-to-market pressures are extreme.

-The Optima Safety Platform uses the FIE to drive a series of solutions, or apps, that target specific scenarios.
+The Optima Safety and Security Platform uses the FIE to drive a series of solutions, or apps, that target specific scenarios.

-- Optima-SA™: Structural Analysis is automated to provide a clear understanding of the device faults that could prove dangerous and require analysis.
+- Optima-SA™.
+Static Analysis is automated to provide a clear understanding of the device faults that could prove dangerous and require analysis.

-- Optima-HE™: Hard Error (or permanent fault) analysis is accelerated dramatically to allow for a complete analysis of a device to be performed in days rather than months for a large chip.
-In addition, the achieved coverage is automatically improved via Optima’s CoverageMaximizer™ technology, which identifies and provides solutions for otherwise complex problems.
+- Optima-HE™.
+Hard Error (or permanent fault) analysis is accelerated dramatically to allow for a complete analysis of a device to be performed in days rather than months for a large chip.
+The achieved coverage is automatically improved via Optima’s CoverageMaximizer™ technology, which identifies and provides solutions for otherwise complex problems.

-- Optima-SE™: Soft Error (or transient fault) analysis may now be completed in a reasonable time.
-This app makes use of the high performance FIE to iteratively “harden” a design’s flip-flops, to maximize resistance to soft errors with a minimal number of modified components, minimizing device power consumption and silicon area.
+- Optima-SE™.
+Soft Error (or transient fault) analysis may now be completed in a reasonable time.
+This app makes use of the high performance FIE to imperatively “harden” a design’s flip-flops.
+It is used to maximize resistance to soft errors with a minimal number of modified components, minimizing device power consumption and silicon area.